Rising Sun Pow Wow

 Pow Wow is a social event celebrating the Native American culture through music, intertribal drumming and dancing, educational displays, and demonstrations.

-Authentic and Indian-inspired arts and crafts as well as native and festival foo will be available for purchase.
+Authentic and Indian-inspired arts and crafts will be available for purchase.

 Free parking and free admission